 - Flow

-Instrumenting a machine and recording and analyzing the data acquired is called “machine health monitoring.”
+Instrumenting a machine and recording and analyzing the machine data acquired is called “machine health monitoring.”
 Historically, the analysis and failure prediction was done manually, but AI systems are increasingly taking on more of this work.

 When purchasing machinery and the replacement parts it will need, seeking out higher quality helps achieve uptime goals.
-Machines designed with more care — built with greater precision and using more reliable components — will last longer and need less maintenance work.
+Machines designed with more care—built with greater precision and using more reliable components—will last longer and need less maintenance work.

 Being able to obtain replacement parts quickly is key to minimizing downtime, but not every spare needs holding on the shelves.
 When parts are available immediately (typically through local distributors), it may not be necessary to keep any in inventory.
 Conversely, avoid the risk of prolonged delays with long lead times, as well as premium shipping costs by keeping some parts, especially custom items, on hand.
 A Computerized Maintenance Management System (CMMS) will help with optimizing the spares inventory.